 The strategies employed by an estate planning attorney to prepare their estate to transfer peacefully upon their death will depend largely on the estate itself, as well as the individual or family involved.
 Below are just a few of the most common techniques employed by the attorneys at Beck & Lenox to secure the future of a client’s estate.

 Last Will and Testament

-Often called a “simple will,” this is a great basic document for many people who want to ensure their wishes are followed in regard to who receives their property and who cares for their children after their death.
+Often called a “simple will,” this is a basic document for many people who want to ensure their wishes are followed in regard to who receives their property and who cares for their children after their death.
 A simple will requires that you go to Probate Court.

-The importance of a well-drafted durable power of attorney document cannot be overemphasized.
-This document allows you to appoint someone else to handle your affairs for you when you become unable to do so yourself, and the range of power that may be given to someone is quite extensive, including over medical and financial decisions.
+The importance of a well-drafted financial durable power of attorney document cannot be overemphasized.
+This document allows you to appoint someone else to handle your financial affairs for you when you become unable to do so yourself, and the range of power that may be given to someone is quite extensive.

 Establishing a Living Trust is a way to avoid probate and control the assets for those you care about after your death.
 Additionally, unlike a will, a Living Trust is not public record, affording the estate far more privacy and it takes far less time and money to administer after death than having to probate a will.